NSW pubs and clubs to open for dining

 Bars and gaming facilities will remain closed but table service for alcohol with a meal will be allowed along with takeaway services.

-NSW reported six additional cases in the 24 hours to 8pm on Tuesday from 8100 tests, bringing the state’s total to 3059.
+NSW on Wednesday reported six additional cases in the 24 hours to 8pm on Tuesday from 8100 tests, bringing the state’s total to 3059.

 Two new cases were contacts of those connected to the Newmarch House aged care home COVID-19 cluster, where 16 residents have died and 71 people have caught the virus.